anandkunal/ToroPHP/README.md

 ToroHook::add("after_request",  function() {});
 ```

-`before_handler` and `after_handler` should be defined within a specific handler, ideally in the constructor:
+`before_handler` and `after_handler` are defined within a specific handler, ideally in the constructor:

 ```php
 <?php